From A to J – AJ’s Antique Revival

 My parents had a keen interest in antiques, so growing up, I was always surrounded by Canadiana pine, elaborately carved chairs and fine china.
 My interest then in antiques, was how to survive as a rambunctious child without breaking things!
 But as I grew older I started to appreciate the fact that our furniture had a past, our tables and chairs were unique, one of a kind really, and that if they could talk, wow the stories they would tell.

-In 2012, at the age of 24, I started AJ’s Antique Revival.
+In 2012, I started AJ’s Antique Revival.
 I started to teach myself refinishing methods, set up a workshop space north of the city, began going to auctions, estate sales, and filled my weekend agenda with garage sales.
 I left my corporate job for a life of treasure hunting and jumped head first into repurposing vintage pieces, making tables from discarded industrial scrap and even restoring old radio chassis.
 Everything has been self-taught, and I am proud of the work I do.
 I hope to inspire other women to embrace the world of power tools and handcrafting.